Classroom Time Isn’t the Only Thing Students Have Lost

 For many of our Black and brown students, the trauma from the pandemic is compounded by existing adverse childhood experiences (ACEs), which make up something called an ACE score.
 Experiencing childhood trauma, and thus having a higher ACE score, increases the likelihood of developing chronic physical and mental illnesses.
 For my students in Baltimore, where gun violence and poverty stemming from institutional racism and discriminatory policies are constant stressors for families, the pandemic has only exacerbated the struggles they face.
 It’s hard to focus on reading, math, science, and social studies when you’re worried about your family’s financial situation or whether your close family member will recover from COVID-19.

-The good news, though, is that one of most effective ways to heal trauma is through human connection and trusting relationships.
+The good news, though, is that one of the most effective ways to heal trauma is through human connection and trusting relationships.
 I feel grateful that my school and district emphasize social-emotional learning (SEL), which integrates emotional self-awareness and interpersonal-relationship skills into learning.
 Even before my first year of teaching, I learned about the importance of establishing SEL routines in the classroom.
 This can look like a “welcoming ritual” and “optimistic closure,” such as a five-minute self-reflection and share-out, at the beginning and end of each class.
 These simple practices can cultivate positive relationships and predictability.
 Restorative circles, a community-building exercise that helps students and educators discuss needs and repair interpersonal conflict and harm, can also help.
 We need to push school districts to prioritize students’ mental and emotional health as we go back to school.
 Let’s reimagine our schools as spaces in which children can heal.
 And let’s center grace and compassion when it comes to children who are being told to learn under exceptional circumstances—and the teachers who teach them too.

 As I look forward to this upcoming school year, I’m also looking back at how last year, teachers all across the U.S. became masters of adaptability as many of us switched between virtual, hybrid, and in-person teaching.
 I find myself feeling the back-to-school nerves I feel every year.
 But this time, those nerves are heightened by a big question: What will schools look like as we forge a path forward into a world where COVID-19 is still here?
 I know that for my students, the part of school that has meant the most to them is the relationships they’ve built here.
 I saw it in how when we were virtual, kids would want to eat lunch together on Zoom.
 I saw it in how when we were hybrid, the kids who had struggled to learn online blossomed in the presence of caring adults in my school building.
 I saw it this past week when, while I was setting up my classroom, three students from last year came by and shouted “Ms. Ko!” and told me how they felt nervous and excited to be back in person.
 Our students crave safety, community, and trusting relationships.
 When we focus on those pillars, healing begins, and learning follows.